 My Story

 Hi!
-I am Linda Ross Gallagher BFA, SCA, a contemporary Canadian painter in oil, acrylic and water-colour, based in Ontario, Canada.
+I am Linda Ross Gallagher BFA, SCA, a contemporary Canadian oil painter, based in Ontario, Canada.

 Working alongside Western landscape painters in the 90’s at various visiting artist programs fostered a deep passion for plein air painting (painting outdoors on location), which is the foundation of my work today.

-My work invites you to accompany me on these adventures, to “see” Nature through all your senses, to reconnect and feel deeply.
+My work invites you to accompany me on these adventures, to “see” Nature through all your senses, to reconnect and feel deeply the tranquility and calm.

 “Deep Blue Swamp”

-Painting from life has been my way to truly see.
-It’s a spontaneous diary through all the senses: the feeling of breezes and summer sun, the buzzing of insects; the exhilaration of feet and fingers tingling with cold in mid winter as a plein air painting is completed.
-Colours develop before my eyes that cannot be captured on film or noticed in the hurry scurry of life.
-Somehow, subconsciously, all this makes its way into my painting and eventually into studio work.
+Painting from life is a spontaneous recording through all the senses: the feeling of breezes and summer sun, the buzzing of insects; the exhilaration of feet and fingers tingling with cold in mid winter.
+Colours develop before your eyes that cannot be captured on film or noticed in the hurry scurry of life.
+Somehow, subconsciously, all this makes its way into a painting on site and eventually into studio work.

 Growing up in a community of engineers, chemists and geologists with a science-heavy high school program, I was very hungry to learn about art.
 Mount Allison University in New Brunswick provided a hands on, practical fine arts program along with scholarships that funded my BFA (1973).
 This gave me a solid grounding in classical drawing and painting, for which I am extremely grateful.